miroapp/app-examples/examples/drag-and-drop/README.md

 ### About the app

-This sample app shows how you can drag and drop images onto a Miro board. \
+This sample app shows how to implement image drag and drop to a Miro board. \
-Built in React off of the [`create-miro-app`](https://www.npmjs.com/package/create-miro-app) React/Typescript starter.
+Built in React off the [`create-miro-app`](https://www.npmjs.com/package/create-miro-app) React/Typescript starter.

 This app uses [Vite](https://vitejs.dev/). \
 If you want to modify the `vite.config.js` configuration, see the [Vite documentation](https://vitejs.dev/guide/).